MohammedSadok/tasks-app/README.md

 npm i
 ```

-- Create the Database:
+- Create the Database

-  Open your MySQL client (e.g., MySQL Workbench, command line) and execute the following SQL command to create a database named 'tasks'
+  Open your MySQL client (e.g., MySQL Workbench, command line) and create a database named 'tasks'
   Locate your environment file (named .env) and update the DATABASE_URL with the MySQL connection information.
+  `DATABASE_URL="mysql://root:@localhost:3306/tasks"`
   In this case, assuming no password is set for the root user and the database is running on the default port (3306)

 ```bash
 npx prisma db push